thomashoneyman/purescript-halogen-formless/readme.md

   }
 ```

 Note how validators can be composed: `validEmail` takes a `String` and produces an `Email`, which is then passed to `emailIsUsed`, which takes an `Email` and produces an `Email`.
 You can use this to build up validators that change a field's output type over time.
+Composition with `>>>` will short-circuit on the first failure.

 ### Render Function